ConorHogan/Programming_Scripting_Projects/README.md

 4. Created a dictionary of the 3 unique values in the "Species" column and and assigned the "rbg" colour scheme to this list.

-For the clustermap itself, I again set "ward" as the linkage method, set the colour scheme to "mako".
+For the clustermap itself, I again set "ward" as the linkage method and set the colour scheme to "mako".
 Finally, I again borrowed code from the Stack Overflow example referenced above to make the datalables on the right hand side match the colour of the "Species Leaves" section.

 ````python
 #####################